 But behind all that excitement and fun is someone deeply dedicated to the 3-Day cause, who works tirelessly for a world without breast cancer.
-Havliand lost both her mother and then her aunt to breast cancer before she became involved in the 3-Day.
+Havliand lost her aunt to breast cancer before she became involved in the 3-Day.

 She was first recruited to volunteer by her friend, Kit L., and lost her voice the first year she cheered on 3-Dayers.
 After a few years of this cheerleading-style weekend, the two wanted to do something different.
 They wanted to toast all the amazing work the 3-Day was doing, but knew that alcohol wasn’t allowed on event.
 So, they grabbed slices of sourdough bread instead, and began their “toasting” tradition!

 The rest, as they say, is history.
 Since then, she and Kit have become a staple in the Del Mar community as “The Toast Girls.”

 Haviland raves about Kit and the rest of her San Diego 3-Day community.

 “I can’t tell you how much I look forward to the 3-Day event every year, and cheering on every single one of those walkers while wearing more pink than should be allowed in public.
 Plus, holding up slices of bread.
 It’s my honor to do this for these amazing people who are trying to find a cure for breast cancer.
 Truly, spending four days with my 3-Day family is something that makes my soul sing every year.”